AppThreat/threat-db/README.md

 ## Import data

 ```
+mkdir -p $HOME/threatdb_data_dir
-threat_db --data-dir
+threat_db --data-dir $HOME/threatdb_data_dir
 ```

-When invoked with docker compose, any json file present in the directory `THREATDB_DATA_DIR` would be imported automatically.
+When invoked with docker compose, any .vex.json files present in the directory `THREATDB_DATA_DIR` would be imported automatically.
+For testing purposes, you can download some sample VEX files from [here](https://github.com/ngcloudsec/images-info/actions/workflows/build.yml)

 ## Rest API